Gibbs5050/AviationAccidentAccessment/README.md

 Overall, Accident reports have been crucial for ensuring accurate risk trend research and enhancing flight safety by identifying and resolving the root causes of accidents. preventative or corrective steps were considered in response to the accident?
 By doing so, the disparity between industry rumours and the actual situation is reduced.
-Presented below (Fig 1) is a dashboard that summarises the impact of accidents on the United States aviation business and industry.
-What preventative or corrective measures were explored as a result of the accident detailed.
-In doing so, the discrepancy between rumours and the actual situation in the industry is narrowed.
-Presented below (Fig 1) is a dashboard that provides a summary of how accidents have impacted the aviation industry and business in the United States